trawick/edurepo/README.md

 *It isn't important that the models be editable at this time, though they should be considered part of what the repository stores rather than something static.*

-Include a model that is a generator.
-For example, a model for single digit multiplication problems doesn't require actual data to be stored; it can generate the appropriate additional problems dynamically.
+"generator" models should be supported.
+For example, a model for single digit multiplication problems doesn't require actual data to be stored, because the repository (or even client software) can generate the appropriate multiplication problems dynamically.
 Contrast that with a word problem, which requires a human to generate the problems.

+*Note that generators may have very detailed constraints, such as would be required for students learning multiplication facts up through 5, or subtraction of single-digit numbers that __does__ allow negative numbers.*

 ### Materials